 Regardless of your marital status or age, it’s important to consider purchasing life insurance to help those you care about by providing some financial support should something happen to you.
-Whether you select a $10,000 policy or a $100,000 in coverage, a cash death benefit can help in many ways:
+Whether you select a $10,000 policy or $50,000 in coverage, a cash death benefit can help in many ways:

 What type of coverage should I buy?

-There are several types of affordable coverage available to fit your needs and budget.
+There are several types of coverage available that may fit your needs.
 Some policies may not even require you take a medical exam- you simply may have to provide health information and answer some questions.
 The two main types of life insurance are term and whole life (also known as permanent).
 Depending on your financial responsibilities and dependents, you’ll want to explore the benefits of each to determine how to best protect what’s important to you.
-For example, term policies typically have lower initial rates that increase over time and the coverage ends at the end of the term.
+For example, term policies typically have rates that increase over time and the coverage ends at the end of the term.
 While whole life products have higher premiums, but premiums usually don’t increase with age and you keep coverage for your entire life.
 In addition, many permanent policies build cash value that you can borrow against while living.*

 How much coverage is enough for me?